ParadoxicalPara/100_Days_of_Python/README.md

-"These are my projects in the ongoing python 100 days challenge"
+These repo contains my daily tasks in the Python 100 days challenge.